lyrebirdstudio/filebox/README.md

 ## What is FileBox

-FileBox is a async file downloader library for Android.
+FileBox is an async file downloader library for Android.

 Before we develop filebox, we though that URL content changes very rarely.
-So basically this library downloads given URL, and if it is already downloaded, provides downloaded content directly.
+So basically this library downloads a given URL, and if it is already downloaded, it provides downloaded content directly.

 FileBox;

-* Shares ongoing download request to the observers.
+* Shares ongoing download requests to the observers.
 So It reduces Data Usage.
 * Has TTL(Time To Live) duration.
 Filebox re-download the URL if TTL is expired.
 * Supports both Cache and External directory.
 * Supports the File Encryption for sensitive URL(images, videos, any file).
-* Allows you to create custom folder destination.
+* Allows you to create a custom folder destination.
 * Clears unreliable data automagically.
 * Does Etag Check.
-Filebox doesn't download the file again If file's TLL is up but the file has not changes.
+Filebox doesn't download the file again If the file's TLL is up but the file has not changed.
 * Supports Multiple Download.
 If you have N file and want to get notified when all completed.
 * Runs on application scope.
 There is no pause/resume continuation support.